James-Anih/crowdfunding-system/README.md

     laravelsail/php81-composer:latest \
     composer install --ignore-platform-reqs

-- Run ./vendor/bin/sail up -d to start up the application and keep it running at the backgound.
+- Run ./vendor/bin/sail up -d --build to start up the application and keep it running at the backgound.
 - Run ./vendor/bin/sail artisan migrate to setup tables on the database.